M1XR/image-processing-api/README.md

 - winter
 - wheat

-### width and height

-In addition provide a width and height which should the resized Image have.
-The width and height should be positiv numerical values.

-## 3. Install & Run

-### Install

-Open the Project-Directory in your Termianl and run `npm install`

-### Run

-Build a build with `npm run build`and start the server with `npm run start`
+_width_ and _height_ can be choosed individually.

 ## 4. Other Scripts

 - `npm run prettier` style code with Prettier
 - `npm run lint` lint with ESLint
-- `npm run test` test with Jasmine
+- `npm run test` run build and test with Jasmine
-- `npm run dev` start Server with Nodemon
+- `npm run dev` start server with nodemon for developing